 Loved and were loved, and now we lie

 The torch; be yours to hold it high,

 If ye break faith with us who die

 In commemoration of the First World War centenary, the Legion and Decca Records have released a very special album of spoken words and music that includes "In Flanders Fields" read by Stephen Fry and another version, read by the descendants of WW1 VC recipients.

 In addition, there are readings by Danny Dyer, Sarah Millican, Dan Snow, Sean Bean and Jim Naughtie with music by The Central Band of The Royal British Legion.
-Find out more about the album and how to order here.

 WHAT THE POPPY MEANS